wavezz1/import_osu_addon/README.md

 - **Geometry Nodes Modifiers:**
   - Each hitobject type (`Cursor`, `Circle`, `Slider`, `Spinner`) has a dedicated Geometry Nodes modifier.
-  - Attributes are stored and driven by object properties
+  - Attributes are stored and driven by object properties.

 - **Driver System:**
   - Utilizes Blender's driver system to link Geometry Nodes attributes with hitobject properties.